Quantum complexity and localization in random and time-periodic unitary circuits: Results

-(B) \textit{Spins.}--- To begin with we consider the local unitary gates $\mathcal{U}$ to be drawn from random Haar.
-In Fig.\,\ref{fig:complexity-spins}, we present numerical results for the spread complexity.
+(B) \textit{Spins.}--- To begin with we consider the local unitary gates $\mathcal{U}_x$ and $\mathcal{V}_x$ to be drawn from random Haar.
+In Fig.\,\ref{fig:complexity-spins} left, we present numerical results for complexity.
 The complexity profile remains similar to a random unitary case, except it features a peak before saturating.

-The local unitary $\mathcal{U}$ drawn from random Haar are highly entangling operators, therefore, move information that is initial localized in one site across the chain.
-On the other hand, MBL can typically requires strong random potential relative to the coupling\,\cite{annurev:/content/journals/10.1146/annurev-conmatphys-031214-014726}.
-To witness the MBL\,\cite{PhysRevB.98.134204}, we cast every unitary in $\mathcal{U}(4)$ as